Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Input Queued Switch

-\subsection{Mathematical Model of a Switch.}
+\subsection{Mathematical Model of a Switch}

-An $ N \times N $ crossbar switch, also known as an input queued switch has $N$ input ports and $N$ output ports with a separate queue for each input-output pair.
-Such a system can be modeled as an $N\times N$ matrix of queues, with the $(i,j)^{\text{th}}$ queue for packets that arrive at input port $i$ that are destined to putput port $j$.
-The four key elements in the mathematical model of switch under Markov modulated arrivals are as follows:
+An $ N \times N $ crossbar switch, also known as an input queued switch, has $N$ input ports and $N$ output ports with a separate queue for each input-output pair.
+Such a system can be modeled as an $N\times N$ matrix of queues, where each $(i,j)^{\text{th}}$ queue corresponds to packets entering input port $i$ and intended for output port $j$.
+The four key elements in the mathematical model of a switch under Markovian arrivals are as follows:

 $\bm{A}^t \in \mathbb{R}^{N^2}$: the vector of all arrivals at time slot $t$, of which the $(i,j)^{\text{th}}$ element corresponds to the number of packets arriving at the $i$-th input port and to be delivered to the $j$-th output port.